hicommonwealth/edgeware-documentation/docs/understanding-edgeware/roadmap.md

 ### Smart Contract Functionality

 * Dependent upon Development of Compilers and the Ink!
 Smart Contract Language
 * Native Ink!
-Utilizes Smart Contract Substrate Palette
+Utilizes Smart Contract Substrate Pallet
-* Palette may also support Solidity Wasm.
+* Pallet may also support Solidity Wasm.

 ### Onboard the Ethereum Ecosystem, Dapps and Developers